TYPO3-Headless/headless/Documentation/FAQ/Index.rst

       headless: 1

 3. Send the `responseElementId` field with the ID of the plugin in the body of the plugin data during requests.

+On a mixed-mode site (`headless: 2`), the request must additionally carry the exact `Accept: application/json` header, or the middleware does not act.

 For example, a POST request might look like this: